6 essential personal training forms for your fitness business

 Although there may be some crossover with the PAR-Q form, you should use the fitness assessment form as an ongoing record of your client’s fitness and health levels.

 You can tailor this personal trainer form to different exercises and client goals.
 You can also use it to track anything from weight to BMI or resting and active heart rates.
-A fitness assessment form can be used as an activity log and a nutrition diary.
+A fitness assessment form can be used as an activity log as well as a food and nutrition diary.

 You should complete this form during an initial training session and periodically (usually monthly) after that.